Student survey examples and templates

 5. How frequently do your teachers provide timely and constructive feedback on your work?

-6. Do you feel that your teachers encourage your active participation and engagement in class?
+6. Do you feel that your teachers encourage active participation and engagement in class?

 7. Have your teachers demonstrated a genuine interest in your academic progress and success?

-8. Do you feel that your teachers respect and value your opinions and ideas?
+8. Do you feel that teachers respect and value your opinions and ideas?

 9. How often do your teachers provide opportunities for open dialogue and discussion in the classroom?